Skip to content

 end

-Returning plain text instead of JSON: The transformation script must return json.encode({...}).
-Returning a plain string causes a parse error in the engine.
+Returning plain text instead of JSON.
+The handler must return json.encode({...}).
+Returning a plain string emits E009.

-Mutating the input table: LuaU tables are shared by reference within a single invocation.
-Do not mutate node, build new tables for your output.
+Mutating the input table.
+LuaU tables are shared by reference within a single invocation.
+Don’t mutate node; build new tables for output.

 Key Takeaways

-• Scripts are pure functions: decode ☛ extract ☛ build ☛ encode.
+• Handlers are pure functions: decode → extract → build → encode.
 No side effects.